geobro1992/geobro1992.github.io/_pages/teaching.md

 -Coordinated grading, labs, and field trips typically with a team of 3 undergraduate assistants\
 -Evaluated highly by students for approachability, enthusiasm, and improving students’ understanding of difficult concepts

+# _Other Teaching Experience_

 ## Workshop Coordinator, Inclusive Pedagogy (Spring 2022)

--Designed and co-taught monthly workshops for graduate students -Introduced students to modern teaching methods and DEI related issues in the classroom -Topics covered all areas of instruction, from syllabus design to unbiased methods of assessment
+-Designed and co-taught monthly workshops for graduate students\
+-Introduced students to modern teaching methods and DEI related issues in the classroom\
+-Topics covered all areas of instruction, from syllabus design to unbiased methods of assessment\

 ## Workshop Coordinator, Introduction to Ecological Modeling in R (Spring 2022)

--Taught weekly workshops throughout the semester to graduate students -Introduced students to coding best practices and the philosophy of statistical modeling -Students became familiar with R, html, markdown, and GitHub
+-Taught weekly workshops throughout the semester to graduate students\
+-Introduced students to coding best practices and the philosophy of statistical modeling\
+-Students became familiar with R, html, markdown, and GitHub\

 ## Invited Speaker